 We are committed to inclusion and equity and strive to ensure that our grantee funding reflects the diversity of the communities with which we partner with regard to color, income, physical ability, geography, age, and gender identity.
 We are committed to removing barriers that are faced by equity-seeking groups.

 Eligibility Requirements for Mary’s Pence Grants

 - Organizations must have a budget of under $200,000*.

-- Only organizations working in the U.S. and Canada are eligible for funding.
+- Only organizations working in the U.S. are eligible for funding.

 - Projects must focus on change at the systems or community level.

 - We hope to build a relationship with our grantees.
 An applicant can receive a grant up to three times.
 Annual awards are a maximum of $5,000.

 Please note, we do not fund businesses or LLCs.